Princess Ileana of Romania: After exile

 She visited Romania again in 1990, at the age of 81, in the company of her daughter, Sandi.

-In January 1991, she suffered a broken hip in a fall on the evening before her eighty-second birthday, and while in hospital, suffered two major heart attacks.
+On 3–5 January 1991, she suffered a broken hip in a fall on the evening before her eighty-second birthday, and while in hospital, suffered two major heart attacks.
 She died four days after the foundations had been laid for the expansion of the monastery.
+At the time of her death, Ileana was the last surviving child of King Ferdinand I of Romania and Queen Marie of Romania.

 Archives

-Princess Ileana's personal papers (including family correspondence and photographs) are preserved in the "Queen Marie of Romania Papers" collection in the Library of Kent State University (Kent, Ohio, USA), and also in the "Mother Alexandra Papers" collection in the Hoover Institution Archives (Stanford, California, USA).
-In addition, Ileana's correspondence with the Romanian diplomat George I. Duca between 1924 and 1985 is preserved in the "George I. Duca Papers" collection in the Hoover Institution Archives (Stanford, California, USA).
+Princess Ileana's personal papers (including family correspondence and photographs) are preserved in the "Queen Marie of Romania Papers" collection in the library of Kent State University (Kent, Ohio, US), and also in the "Mother Alexandra Papers" collection in the Hoover Institution Archives (Stanford, California, US).
+In addition, Ileana's correspondence with the Romanian diplomat George I. Duca between 1924 and 1985 is preserved in the "George I. Duca Papers" collection in the Hoover Institution Archives (Stanford, California, US).

 Family

 Issue

-Ileana and Anton had six children; they were raised in the Roman Catholic faith of her husband and of the country:
+Ileana and Anton had six children; they were raised in the Catholic faith of her husband and of the country: